MiniZinc/libminizinc/en/solvers.rst

 ~~~~~~~~~~~

 For general information of warm start annotations, see :ref:`sec_warm_starts`.
-Warm starts are currently implemented for Gurobi, IBM ILOG CPLEX, and XPRESS.
+Warm starts are currently implemented for Gurobi, IBM ILOG CPLEX, XPRESS, and COIN-OR CBC.

 .. _ch-solvers-nonlinear: